Hogeschool-Windesheim/conditioned-goods-use-case/network/README.md

 All prerequisites can be downloaded by running the 'Hyperledger-prereq.sh' script.

 ### Docker Swarm
-Docker swarm is used to connect all docker containers that will be running both servers.
+Docker swarm is used to connect all docker containers.
 Run the command 'Docker swarm init' on the Docker Swarm Manager Node to create a new swarm service.
 This command results in a worker join token.
 Run this token on the second server to join the swarm network.

 After this a overlay network needs to be created.
 The overlay network name used in the scripts is 'Kontgoods'.
-To create a overlay network with this name the command 'docker network create --driver overlay --subnet=10.200.1.0/24 --attachable Kontgoods' needs to be run on the docker swarm manager.
+To create an overlay network with this name the command 'docker network create --driver overlay --subnet=10.200.1.0/24 --attachable Kontgoods' needs to be run on the docker swarm manager.

-You can check if the overlay network is running by running the command 'docker network ls'.
+You can check if the overlay network is running by executing the command 'docker network ls'.

 ### SCRIPTS
 After creating a docker swarm network you can run the scripts to create a production network.
-You need to run the scripts in the following order (only move_crypto needs to be run on both servers, the rest only on the docker manager server):
+You need to run the scripts in the following order (Only the move_crypto script needs to be run on both servers, the other scripts can be run on the docker swarm manager):
 1. ./move_crypto.sh
 2. ./populate_hostname.sh (the hostnames first need to be set in the .env file, and on the servers itself)
 3. ./scripts/network/deploy_services_kafka.sh
 4. ./scripts/network/deploy_services_org1.sh
 5. ./scripts/network/deploy_services_org2.sh

-Check if all docker containers are running (docker service ls | grep "0/1") and connected (docker service logs <container id>)
+Check if all docker containers are running (docker service ls | grep "0/1") and connected (docker service logs <container id>).
-If all containers are running and connected you can create a channel
+If all containers are running and connected you can create a channel.

 6. ./scripts/create_channel.sh

 ### CHAINCODE
 The chaincode can be found in the folder 'chaincode'.
-The chaincode will run all the business logic of the blockchain network.
+The chaincode will handle all the business logic of the blockchain network.

 #### Copy Chaincode
 To install the chaincode it first needs to be copied to the Docker Swarm Manager Node with a .gz extension.
 The chaincode can then be copied to the CLI-peer with the command 'docker cp <chaincode package> <docker container>:<docker container path>' for example 'docker cp basic.gz hlf_service_cli1:opt/var/peer/'.